 - A public location

-The abandonment of an elderly person can occur for a wide variety of reasons.
+Elderly abandonment can occur for a wide variety of reasons.
 In some cases, a caregiver may feel overburdened and believe that they lack the resources needed to care for the elderly individual.
 In other cases, abandonment may occur out of the desire to harm the elderly person.
 Regardless of why elderly abandonment occurs, it is important to understand that this type of elder abuse can have a devastating effect on the victim.

 Most states have laws in place that define elder abandonment.
 When we turn to California Welfare and Institutions Code section 15600, we can see that abandonment is defined as “the desertion or willful forsaking of an elder [anyone 65 year of age or older] or dependent adult by anyone having care or custody of that person under circumstances in which a reasonable person would continue to provide care and custody.”